YonatanMoges/stock-sentiment-correlation/README.md

-# Correlation Analysis between Stock Returns and News Sentiment
+# Stock Sentiment Correlation

+**Analyzing the correlation between financial news sentiment and daily stock returns for major tech companies.**

 ## Author
 Yonatan Moges

 ## Overview
-This project explores the relationship between daily stock returns and news sentiment for seven major technology stocks: **AAPL**, **AMZN**, **GOOG**, **META**, **MSFT**, **NVDA**, and **TSLA**.
-The analysis aims to determine whether news sentiment has any significant linear correlation with stock performance.
+This project investigates the relationship between daily stock returns and financial news sentiment for seven major technology stocks: **AAPL**, **AMZN**, **GOOG**, **META**, **MSFT**, **NVDA**, and **TSLA**.
+The goal is to assess whether news sentiment scores have a measurable impact on short-term stock performance using correlation analysis.

 ## Project Structure
-- `data/`: Contains the historical stock prices and news sentiment datasets.
+- `data/`: Historical stock prices and sentiment datasets.
-- `notebooks/`: Jupyter notebooks for data loading, analysis, and visualization.
+- `notebooks/`: Jupyter notebooks for analysis and visualization.
-- `scripts/`: Python scripts used for data preprocessing and correlation computation.
+- `scripts/`: Code for data processing and computations.

 ## Objectives
-- Load and preprocess historical stock price and news sentiment data.
+- Load and preprocess stock and sentiment data.
-- Calculate daily stock returns.
+- Compute daily stock returns.
-- Perform sentiment analysis on news articles.
+- Aggregate daily news sentiment.
-- Compute the Pearson correlation coefficient between stock returns and sentiment scores.
+- Calculate Pearson correlation coefficients between returns and sentiment.

 ## Data Sources
-- **Stock Data**: Historical price data for the selected companies.
+- **Stock Data**: Historical prices for selected tech stocks.
-- **News Data**: Sentiment scores derived from a corpus of financial news articles provided by 10 Academy.
+- **News Sentiment**: Labeled sentiment scores from a dataset provided by 10 Academy.

 ## Methodology
-1. **Data Loading & Cleaning**
+1. **Preprocessing**
-   - Convert date columns to datetime format.
+   - Convert date columns to `datetime` objects.
-   - Align stock and news data to the same date range.
+   - Align dataframes based on date ranges.

 2. **Analysis**
-   - Compute daily stock returns.
+   - Calculate daily returns for each stock.
-   - Aggregate average daily sentiment scores.
+   - Aggregate sentiment scores by day.
-   - Calculate Pearson correlation coefficients for each stock.
+   - Use Pearson correlation to assess relationships.

 ## Results